-6) The Faculty reserves the right to deny admission to a candidate who, in the opinion of the Admissions Committee, is deemed unsuitable for admission to the programme.
+6) The Faculty reserves the right to deny admission to a candidate who, in the opinion of the Admissions Committee, is deemed unsuitable for admission to the program.

 7) In special circumstances, the Undergraduate Studies Committee on recommendation from the Admissions Committee may, at its discretion, consider an applicant or group of applicants as an exception to the requirements outlined above.

-NOTES: 1) A limited number of programme spaces are allocated to each discipline.
+NOTES: 1) A limited number of program spaces are allocated to each discipline.
 Students who are admitted with a

 particular Academic Discipline and who wish to change to a different Academic Discipline must obtain permission of the